Archive of selected Georgian street art works. 2021-2023.

 Developed by Adjara Group Hospitality and Multiverse Architecture (MUA), the project retained the raw, industrial aesthetic of its Soviet past while infusing it with modern, artistic elements that were done with attention to detail.

 The exposed pipes, repurposed factory equipment, and vibrant murals create a striking contrast that reflects Georgia’s transition from its Soviet legacy to the present.
-This building quickly became a prominent landmark in the “Chugureti” district.
+This building quickly became a prominent landmark of the Left Bank of the city.

-The space consists of a hostel, co-working spaces, artist studios, cafes, and retail outlets, attracting a diverse community.
-Its central courtyard, adorned with different street art, serves as a gathering place for locals and travelers.
+The space consists of a hostel, co-working spaces, artist studios, cafes, and retail outlets, bringing together a diverse community.
+The building, decorated with various street art, functions as one of the locations hosting community activities.

 At the “Fabrika” space, you will find a graffiti shop that supplies artists with materials.
 You might purchase aerosol paint (spray), markers, and other essentials for street art.